 There are still a few days left to see the exhibition of Cecil Beaton’s photography at the Imperial War Museum in London.
 It lasts until 1 January 2013.

 The evocative wartime photographs are, as you would expect, centre stage in the exhibition.
-But what really caught my interest was his personal story of disgrace and recovery: sacked and pilloried in the late 1930s for adding anti-Semitic phrases to a cartoon, his rehabilitation started with a commission from the Royal Family and he then went on to take some of the most famous and iconic photographs of Britain’s role in the Second World War.
+But what really caught my interest was his personal story of disgrace and recovery: sacked and pilloried in the late 1930s for adding anti-Semitic phrases to a cartoon, his rehabilitation started with a commission from the Royal Family and he then went on to take some of the most famous and iconic photographs of Britain’s role in the Second World War, including of Winston Churchill.

 A very enjoyable and educational hour or two can be spent going round this exhibition.